 The Key Differences Between Male and Female Siberian Huskies

-Perhaps one of the most significant differences between male and female huskies is the need to establish dominance.
-Male huskies are on another universe compared to the females when it comes to dominance.
+- One of the most significant differences between male and female huskies is the need to establish dominance.
+Male huskies are on another universe compared to females regarding dominance.

 Males will try to show their dominance in a plethora of ways, one of the most noticeable and problematic ones is their territorial-need to pee on everything inside and outside of your house.